 * and the spiritual practice that is giving joyfully.

 This fellowship belongs to each of us and it is supported almost entirely through the annual pledges of its members and friends.
-This year’s Annual Giving Drive (AGD) celebrates the theme of “Together We Thrive.”
+This year’s Annual Giving Drive (AGD) celebrates the theme of “Imagine a New World.”
 At BUUF we recognize the value of supporting, sustaining, and investing in our spiritual home as a reflection of how we live out our vision and mission; supporting one another to bring more fully alive the spirit of love.